 If you already know you’re pregnant because you’ve been testing since ovulation, congratulations on your first full month as a mum-to-be!

 At this point in your pregnancy, it’s still too early to be “showing,” but that doesn’t mean that your body isn’t undergoing major changes.
-Your hormone levels are already shifting as oestrogen and progesterone levels drastically rise, which is necessary to facilitate the many changes your body undergoes to support a growing baby.
+Even by week 4 your hormone levels will already be shifting as oestrogen and progesterone levels drastically rise, which is necessary to facilitate the many changes your body undergoes to support a growing baby.